meyerson/ADK_examples/README.md

 Notes
 - Audit/logging principal: user shows as `user:<email>`; service account shows as `serviceAccount:<name>@<project>.iam.gserviceaccount.com`.
  - When a personal‑project service account is useful (brief): non‑interactive local workloads, tightly scoped least‑privilege access (e.g., one bucket), prod‑like SA policy testing, or deploying a service in your personal project.
 See the guidance above: [Why not use a personal‑project SA for local dev?](#PersonalSAAdvice)

+###  5.x. <a name='CredentialsMap'></a>Credentials Map (ADC vs Service Account vs API Key)
+To avoid confusion, here is how the three credential types differ and when to use each.

+- ADC (user OAuth refresh token)
+  - Source: created via `gcloud auth application-default login` → writes to `~/.config/gcloud/application_default_credentials.json`.
+  - Used by: Google Cloud client libraries (Storage, Pub/Sub, IAM, etc.).
+  - Behavior: Libraries mint short‑lived OAuth access tokens and attach `Authorization: Bearer <token>` automatically.
+  - When to use: Local interactive development; mounting into containers for dev parity; commands like `gcloud auth application-default print-access-token` for manual HTTP tests.

+- Service Account credentials (private key JSON)
+  - Source: downloaded key for a service account; provided via `GOOGLE_APPLICATION_CREDENTIALS=/path/to/key.json`.
+  - Used by: Same Google Cloud client libraries when non‑interactive or stricter scoping is required (CI/CD, prod services).
+  - Behavior: Libraries sign JWTs locally with the private key to obtain short‑lived access tokens; headers still carry `Authorization: Bearer <token>`.
+  - When to use: Automation, CI/CD, or when org policy mandates SAs; avoid baking keys into images, prefer runtime mounts or Workload Identity.

+- API Key (Generative AI)
+  - Source: static key string provided by the Generative AI service; store as `GOOGLE_API_KEY` in env/.env.
+  - Used by: `google-generativeai` SDK and services that explicitly require API keys.
+  - Behavior: Configured once (e.g., `genai.configure(api_key=...)`); requests authenticate via API key, not OAuth.
+Do not use API keys for Google Cloud OAuth‑protected services.
+  - When to use: Calling Generative AI models/endpoints; keep separate from ADC/SA flows.

+Practical guidance
+- Use this section as the single source of truth on credential types.
+ - Containers: it’s common to provide both, but each is used for different services.
+  - Google Cloud APIs → prefer ADC for dev; SA for CI/prod.
+API keys are not used for Cloud OAuth APIs.
+  - Generative AI → provide `GOOGLE_API_KEY` via env; ADC is not required for Generative AI.
+- Headers: only short‑lived access tokens go into `Authorization: Bearer ...`.
+API keys are sent per the Generative AI client’s configuration.
+- Separation of concerns: do not mix API keys and OAuth tokens for the same request.

 ###  5.3. <a name='Profiles:CleanlySeparatePersonalandWork'></a>Profiles: Cleanly Separate Personal and Work
 Use profiles to isolate contexts; create them only once, then switch.